 And Server/Network Computers:

 - Windows Server;

-To have a better understanding on OSs it is necessary to know a little bit about history.
-Most of them are based on the Unix Operating System, which are: Apple Mac OS, Oracle Solaris and Linux (including Google Android and Apple iOS).
+To have a better understanding of OSs it is necessary to know a little bit about history.
+Most of them are based on the Unix Operating System, which is: Apple Mac OS, Oracle Solaris and Linux (including Google Android and Apple iOS).
 The UNIX Operating System was created in 1969 by system engineers at AT&T’s Bell Labs (Unix Help, 2014), and since nowadays it continues to be very influencing for the modern Operating Systems.
-Linux, in the beginning was more focused in server business, with a small slice of market for final-users, but nowadays it became more popular with the effort of open-source collaborators and investing companies.
+Linux, in the beginning, was more focused in the server business, with a small slice of the market for final-users, but nowadays it became more popular with the effort of open-source collaborators and investing companies.
 Microsoft Windows, which is the most popular OS worldwide, was completely developed by Microsoft Corporation, not following the Unix OS concepts.

 The table bellows points, the big difference between prices for Operating Systems.

 |Mac OS X version 10.6.3 Snow Leopard (Amazon, 2014)||$29.38|

 While Apple OSX is cheaper than Microsoft Windows, you must consider that Apple sells its machines, and you can use only with Apple computers, on the other hand, Microsoft only sells operating systems but It can be used in any PC based computer.
 Ubuntu is totally free for download, but if you want to have the original DVD you can buy for a very cheap price at Amazon.